 Doesn’t being so precise over angles and distances make this method too complicated?

 As I said previously, other methods are extremely unreliable and you only get one chance to get it right on your driving test.
-What would you rather do?
-Go for a perceived slightly easier method that has a 50:50 chance of success, or a perceived slightly more difficult one which is virtually guaranteed to work?
+The more precise you are with your method, the more reproducible it will be.

 Will I fail my test if I can’t parallel park?

-Yes.
-If the examiner asks you to do it, and you can’t, you will fail.
+Yes – if the examiner asks you to do it, and you can’t.
 The same applies to all the manoeuvres you might be asked to do.